Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Related work

 Prior work in social perception has established warmth and competence as core dimensions underlying social judgments.
 The Stereotype Content Model \citep{Fiske2002} showed that different combinations of warmth and competence elicit distinct emotional responses (e.g., pity or envy), explaining why groups are associated with varied affective reactions rather than uniform prejudice \citep{fiske-endure-2018}.
 Subsequent work by \citet{agency-communion} challenged a unidimensional view of warmth and proposed a multifaceted conceptualization of warmth (communion), distinguishing between morality-related traits (e.g., honesty, fairness) and sociability-related traits (e.g., friendliness, empathy).
 They further demonstrated that morality plays a stronger role in group judgments.
 This distinction was further supported by \citet{koch-morality}, who showed that these facets cluster differently and predict several behavioral outcomes, motivating more fine-grained modeling of warmth and competence.
 This framework is particularly helpful for assessing bias and stereotypes in NLP \citep{fraser-etal-2024-stereotype}, given the growing interest in bias and stereotype evaluation in NLP models \citep{kiritchenko-mohammad-2018-examining, blodgett-etal-2020-language, stereoset, ousidhoum-etal-2021-probing}, and in LLMs in particular \citep{cheng-etal-2023-marked, siddique-etal-2024-better, plaza-del-arco-etal-2024-angry, plaza-del-arco-etal-2024-divine}.

 Current computational approaches to warmth and competence are largely lexicon-based.
-The Valence–Arousal–Dominance (VAD) lexicon \citep{vad-2018, nrcvadlexiconv2} provides large-scale word-level scores for valence---previously argued to be the largest component of warmth \citep{Cuddy2007TheBM}---and dominance (also referred to as competence), offering broad coverage but treating warmth as a single dimension.
-Other work has developed warmth and competence dictionaries for large-scale text analysis \citep{nicolas-dictionary}; however, subsequent research has shown that semantically similar words can convey substantially different social trait associations \citep{wordsofwarmth}.
-Addressing this limitation, \citet{wordsofwarmth} introduced the first large-scale lexicon that decomposes warmth into trust and sociability, with highly reliable human ratings, alongside competence scores drawn from prior resources.
-This lexicon provides a foundation for more nuanced modeling of social traits in language and motivates extending such analyses beyond the word level, which we address in this paper.
+The Valence--Arousal--Dominance (VAD) lexicon \citep{vad-2018, nrcvadlexiconv2} provides large-scale word-level scores for valence---previously argued to be the largest component of warmth \citep{Cuddy2007TheBM}---and dominance (also referred to as competence), offering broad coverage but treating warmth as a single dimension.
+Other work has developed small dictionaries specifically for warmth and competence text analysis \citep{nicolas-dictionary}. \citet{wordsofwarmth} introduced the first large-scale lexicon, Words of Warmth, providing reliable human ratings of word--warmth, word--sociability, word--trust, and word--competence associations for over 42k words and multiword expressions.\footnote{\url{https://saifmohammad.com/WebPages/warmth.html}} \citet{wordsofwarmth} used the lexicon to study: (1)\ the rate at which children acquire warmth-, ~sociability-, and trust-related words in their vocabulary with age; and (2)\ the average degree of warmth and competence of words that co-occur with mentions of social groups (such as ``immigrant'', ``doctor'', ``girl'', etc.) in social media.
+The Words of Warmth lexicon provides a foundation for more nuanced modeling of social traits in language and motivates extending such analyses beyond the word level, which we address in this paper.